Medical expert of the article

 Treatment of portal vein thrombosis

-In acute cases of thrombosis, anticoagulant therapy sometimes prevents its spread, but does not lead to the lysis of existing thrombi.
-In newborns and children, treatment is aimed at eliminating the cause (eg, omphalitis, appendicitis).
-In all other cases, portal hypertension and bleeding from varicose veins are treated.
-When bleeding is usually used endoscopic ligation (clipping) of veins.
-Effective intravenous administration of octreotide is a synthetic analogue of somatostatin.
-Such therapy reduced the number of shunting operations (for example, mesocaval, splenorenal), in which the problem of thrombosis and mortality during surgery (from 5 to 50%) remains.
-Presumably, b-blockers (in combination with nitrates) can be equally effective in preventing bleeding, as in portal hypertension due to cirrhosis, but this requires additional observations.
+In acute cases of thrombosis, anticoagulant therapy sometimes prevents its spread, but does not lead to lysis of existing thrombi.
+In neonates and children, treatment is aimed at eliminating the cause (eg, omphalitis, appendicitis).
+In other cases, therapy is carried out for portal hypertension and bleeding from varicose veins.
+In case of bleeding, endoscopic ligation (clipping) of veins is usually used.
+Intravenous administration of octreotide, a synthetic analogue of somatostatin, is effective.
+Such therapy has reduced the number of bypass operations (eg, mesocaval, splenorenal), which still have the problem of thrombosis and mortality during surgery (from 5 to 50%).
+Presumably, b-blockers (in combination with nitrates) can be as effective in preventing bleeding as in portal hypertension due to liver cirrhosis, but this requires additional observations.